 In a future update, this will be changed so that WhatsApp messages show the carrier as "WhatsApp."

 Can I export graphs or message logs from Insights?

 Yes, you can export graphs or message logs from the Delivery and Errors, Responses or OTP Conversion tabs of Insights by clicking the Export drop-down menu.
 This will allow you to download a .CSV file of tabular data, or a .PNG image file of the graphs you are viewing.
 Any filters you have applied to the data will be reflected in the export.

 Please note, message bodies are not stored in Messaging Insights, and you cannot use Insights to export message records with the body contents.
 For help exporting SMS logs in full, see Exporting SMS and Call Logs.

 How long is Messaging Insights data stored?

-At this time, Messaging Insights can display records and metrics for the last 30 days.
-We hope to expand these capabilities in the near future.
+Messaging Insights can display records and metrics for the last 120 days.

 What time zone is Insights in?
 Can the time zone be changed?